From the QM2’s Bridge Webcam

 She has since made hundreds of voyages; sailing around the world multiple times.
 QM2 undertakes regular scheduled transatlantic crossings, as well as a vibrant schedule if cruises.
 From this page you can keep track of QM2 during her voyages around the world.

-The COVID-19 Pandemic has led to a collapse of the global cruise industry.
-Since the Cruise Pause started in March 2020, the world’s fleet of cruise ships have been laid up in ports across the world.
-Many of the world’s cruise ships are at anchor, in warm layup, off the coasts of the UK, Italy, the USA, Bahamas, Malaysia and many other locations.
+The COVID-19 Pandemic led to a collapse of the global cruise industry in 2020 and 2021.
+Many of the world’s cruise ships were at anchor, in warm layup, off the coasts of the UK, Italy, the USA, Bahamas, Malaysia and many other locations including QM2.
+Check out the video below to learn more: